Analysis | The Trailer: The elections to watch in 2021

 Election date: It’s entirely up to Gov. John Bel Edwards, a Democrat.
 Twelve years ago, the last time Louisiana held an off-year special House election, then-Rep. Bobby Jindal resigned on Jan.
 14, a primary was held on March 8, and the seat was filled on May 3, with the victory of Rep. Steve Scalise.
 If Richmond resigns on Inauguration Day, he’ll probably be replaced by mid-May.

 New Jersey, Virginia, and New York primaries.
-They’re all on June 22.
+They’re all in June: Virginia and New Jersey are voting June 8, with New York City following two weeks later on June 22.
 In New Jersey, Gov. Phil Murphy, a Democrat, easily won a first term in 2017, and Republicans have struggled to find a challenger.
 Bob Hugin, the wealthy businessman who sunk millions of his cash into a 2018 Senate bid, has so far resisted an appeal from former governor Chris Christie and isn’t expected to run.
 At the moment, just three Republicans are seeking the nomination: former state legislator Jack Ciattarelli, former state party chair Doug Steinhardt and failed 2020 Senate candidate Hirsh Singh, whose primary defeat this year was bitter.
 Murphy ended the year with high approval ratings, boosted by his coronavirus response, making Republican recruitment harder.

 There’s already more Republican competition in Virginia, where the party, winless in statewide elections since 2012, is hoping for a backlash to total Democratic control of Richmond.
 Former Virginia House speaker Kirk Cox, who lost power in the Democrats’ 2019 wave, is facing state Sen. Amanda Chase, who burnished her pro-Trump credentials this month by urging the president to declare martial law.
 Democrats already have their most crowded gubernatorial primary in modern history, with Foy, state Sen. Jennifer L. McClellan, Del.
 Lee J. Carter and Lt.
 Gov. Justin Fairfax all trying to move up.
 None are stepping aside for former governor Terry McAuliffe, who presided over a Republican legislature in his 2014-2018 term.
 Fairfax — whom several of these candidates urged to resign after 2019 sexual assault accusations, which he denied — is baffling Democrats by running at all.